 AllergyEats offers further information on allergy friendly restaurants at Walt Disney World.

 Gluten Free and Dairy Free

 Dining with diabetes at Walt Disney World requires bringing a carb guide with you.
 Sugar-free desserts are available.

-Visit our resource page for following the South Beach Diet and low carb eating in Disney World!
+Visit our resource page for eating low carb in Disney World!

 For diets with sugar restrictions, we share how to find sugar-free treats in WDW.

 Yes, vegans and plant-based guests can eat well in Walt Disney World, too… especially these days!
 In October 2019, Disney announced that every major table and counter service restaurant in both Walt Disney World and Disneyland Resort would offer plant-based options!
 You can learn more by visiting our Vegan Dining in Disney World page.

 Vegetarians find eating in WDW to be easy and plentiful.
 If you don’t see an option on the menu, just ask your server or the counter-service cast member for assistance.
 Often, they’ll readily give you a list of items that aren’t noted on the menu.
 Both vegans and vegetarians can also enjoy the Plant-Based options around the Disney World parks.
 Each Quick-Service and Table-Service restaurant now offers specified Plant-Based items (denoted by the plant icon) for guests.
 Table-Service spots specifically have a Plant-Based appetizer, entree, and dessert on every menu.

 Celebrating a special event at Walt Disney World?
 Erin McKenna’s Bakery NYC at Disney Springs delivers gluten-free and vegan cakes to most table-service spots on property!
 Call ahead to place your order by phone; they ask that orders be placed at least one week prior to your reservation.